 4. Apply the tools no matter how simplistic they look.

 Nevertheless, they worked for that coach and his coachees.
-They will work for you too, if you only commit to apply them daily.
+They will work for you too if you only commit to applying them daily.

 But you just keep working on it.
 And when you reach a certain level – you start adjusting those tools according to your needs.
 You start creating new ones.
 You start building your own style.